Don’t Wait to File Your Claim

 According to the Rhode Island General Laws section, 9-1-14.1 a victim of medical malpractice has three years to file a medical malpractice claim before the statute of limitations runs out.
 The statute of limitations is a law that dictates how long an injured party has to file a claim and pursue compensation before they lose their legal right to do so.

 There are some exceptions to this three-year rule, a notable one being if an injury was not discovered to be due to malpractice initially.
 In these cases, the three-year time period begins when the injury victim either discovers the malpractice or should have reasonably discovered it.
+In either case, it is important to contact a medical malpractice lawyer near you.
+Remember, the statute of limitations is shorter than it seems, so you want to work with a Rhode Island medical malpractice attorney as soon as possible to meet your filing deadlines.
 To learn more about how the statute of limitations may affect your case, call our firm for a free consultation today.
 Our team is standing by to help you.

 Recoverable Damages in a Medical Malpractice Case